Adam Fischmer, Margaret Mary Health

 Since the healthcare industry is constantly held to some of the highest standards of any industry, I feel that communication is of the utmost importance.

 Adam is a Marketing Specialist at Margaret Mary Health, a critical access hospital in Southeastern Indiana, where he develops content for team members and the community through videos, print materials, and their app.
 He has worked with entertainment companies such as the INDYCAR Series and Cedar Fair Entertainment.
 But he always wanted to give back to his hometown community and now has that opportunity at his community’s hospital.
 Adam is a proud husband and father of two boys.
 He enjoys watching sports (Go Reds and Bengals!), cooking, and explore new places.

 Get to know Adam

 What is your communications high and low?

-We quickly worked with our senior management team to create daily video updates and got these out to everyone to stay up-to-date and know the hospital’s status.
+We quickly worked with our senior management team to create daily video updates and got those out to everyone to stay up-to-date and know the hospital’s status.
 Normally, the marketing team only hears about things that need changed, but during the pandemic, we had team members come up to us randomly and tell us how much they appreciated all the communication they were receiving and that it was something they looked forward to each day.
 That was definitely something that made us all feel proud as a marketing team.

 What led you to work in the healthcare industry, and how has this career made an impact on you?